abbeyroad7/Terra-CotS/content/World/History/Cultures/Races.md

 ---
 ![[sidebreak.webp|right]]![[cultures-races.webp|right]]

-The following list links to the known races in the world of Terra.
+The following list links to the 78 **known** races in the world of Terra.

 | [Aarokocra]()  | [Aasimar]()    | [Amphibious]() | [Arboren]()   | [Autognome]() | [Bugbear]()     | [Centaur]()    |
 | -------------- | -------------- | -------------- | ------------- | ------------- | --------------- | -------------- |